 For further information on prevention, please refer to the CDC website https://www.cdc.gov/coronavirus/2019-ncov/community/index.html

 Infectious disease experts predict many more cases of COVID-19 to be reported in the USA as person-to-person transmission continues and more people are tested for the virus.
 So it is important to adhere to the preventive measures mentioned above to reduce the spread of COVID-19.

 Currently, there are no medications approved to treat or vaccines to protect against COVID-19.
 Prevention is the most effective form available today of limiting the spread of COVID-19.

 San Lucas Pediatric Clinic

 Dr. Manuel A. Arevalo opened San Lucas Pediatric Clinic in 2007 to serve the needs of children in the Sacramento area.
 He graduated from U.C.
 Berkeley with a B.A. in Economics and then he obtained his M.D. from Harvard Medical School.
 Since completing his pediatric residency from LA Childrens Hospital and U.C.
 Davis, Dr. Arevalo has been serving the children of Sacramento for over 19 years.
 He has admitting privileges at Sutter Memorial Hospital, Mercy General Hospital and Methodist Hospital.
 He also speaks English and Spanish.
 He is married with two children and he enjoys running half-marathons, traveling and spending time with his family.

-Check out other blog post in our Health Category.
+Learn more on how to prevent transmission of coronavirus by checking out other blog post in our Health Category.

 Subscribe to Blog via Email